Friedrich Nietzsche: Übermensch

 The Nazis attempted to incorporate the concept into their ideology by means of taking Nietzsche's figurative form of speech and creating a literal superiority over other ethnicities.
-After his death, Elisabeth Förster-Nietzsche became the curator and editor of her brother's manuscripts.
+After Nietzsche's death his sister, Elisabeth Förster-Nietzsche, became the curator and editor of his manuscripts.
 She reworked Nietzsche's unpublished writings to fit her own German nationalist ideology while often contradicting or obfuscating Nietzsche's stated opinions, which were explicitly opposed to antisemitism and nationalism.
 Through her published editions, Nietzsche's work became associated with fascism and Nazism; 20th-century scholars contested this interpretation of his work and corrected editions of his writings were soon made available.